schrodinger-cat/blankh5bp/README.md

 Feel free to [Leave a comment](http://mattbailey.io/a-beginners-guide-to-grunt-redux/) on the article, or [post an issue](https://github.com/matt-bailey/grunt-frontend-boilerplate/issues) here on Github.

 A number of other task aliases are available, such as `grunt prod` and `grunt dev`.
 Full details can be found in the [accompanying article](http://mattbailey.io/a-beginners-guide-to-grunt-redux/).

+Full information and instructions can be found in my supporting article, [A Beginner's Guide To Grunt: Redux](http://mattbailey.io/a-beginners-guide-to-grunt-redux/).